Your Culture is your Brand

 2. A great mission statement should be a blueprint for the employees and give them a purpose.

-This means that it should resonate with employees and express the organisation’s goals in such a way that inspires support from everyone that work there.
+This means that it should resonate with employees and express the organization’s goals in such a way that inspires support from everyone that work there.
 An effective mission statement should inspire and encourage the staff to think and go beyond their job descriptions and assigned roles.

 3. Your mission statement should be word representation of your brand identity